Hickory Point Student Handbook

 3:00 p.m. | Dismissal Bell |

-Students are considered tardy if they arrive to school after the 8:30 a.m. bell.
-In order to preserve instructional time and teacher responsible behavior, please make every effort to get your child to school on time.
-Students who have unexcused tardies ,may be subject to disciplinary action.
-Students with chronic tardiness will receive a truancy letter from the Assistant Superintendent for pupil Services.
+Students are considered tardy if they arrive at school after the 8:30 am bell.
+To preserve instructional time and teacher-responsible behavior, please make every effort to get your child to school on time.
+Students who have unexcused tardies may be subject to disciplinary action.
+Students with chronic tardiness will receive a truancy letter from the Assistant Superintendent for Pupil Services.

-Supervision is provided fifteen minutes prior to the start of the school day.
-Please do not drop your child off before 8:10 a.m..
+Supervision is provided fifteen minutes before the start of the school day.
+Please only drop your child off at 8:10 am.
 If a problem arises, it is recommended that you work with a neighbor or friend to arrange transportation to school.
-For your child’s safety we ask you make arrangements prior to the beginning of school.
+For your child’s safety, we ask you to make arrangements before the beginning of school.

-When arriving at school, kindergarten students will enter the building immediately upon arrival through Door A, the front door.
+When arriving at school, kindergarten students will enter the building immediately through Door A, the front door.
 They will move to their designated waiting area.
-First and second grade students will wait on the playground and enter the building through their designated entrances at 8:25 a.m..
-Supervision is provided at the bus arrival area and each of the designated entrances for students.
+First and second grade students enter the building through their designated entrances at 8:10 am and proceed to the gym.
+Supervision is provided at the bus arrival area and each designated student entrance.

-Students will enter the building at this time if the weather is inclement.
-Inclement weather is defined by the Board of Education as:
+Students will enter the building immediately if the weather is inclement.
+The Board of Education defines inclement weather as:

-- The temperature, when combined with the wind speed, produce a wind chill below 10 degrees.
+- The temperature, when combined with the wind speed, produces a wind chill below 10°

-If the weather is inclement at dismissal students will be dismissed one at a time out of the Door H Foyer.
-Parents in the pick up lane should stage as normal and students will be called one at a time out of the building.
+If the weather is inclement at dismissal, students will be dismissed one at a time from Door H Foyer.
+Parents in the pickup lane should stage as usual, and students will be called out of the building one at a time.

 Attendance